 The beautiful city of Seattle, Washington may have been founded in 1851, but it’s no oldie.
 Seattle is home to fantastic art museums, festivals, and a unique culinary landscape.
-We recommend taking to the streets with an umbrella in hand for a walking tour of all its sites.
+We recommend taking to the streets with an umbrella in hand for a walking tour of all its sites as it tops our list of the cloudiest cities in the US.
 If you don’t like walking through the busy city streets, however, why not head to Kerry Park?

 Kerry Park has obscure sculptures and amazing views of the city.
 If you are the artsy type, head to one of Seattle’s amazing galleries and indulge in everything from Modern to Baroque art.
 To finish off your Seattle adventure, why not head to the Seattle Space Needle, which has an amazing view of the entire rainy city?

 Portland is the capital of Oregon, located on the West coast of the United States, just south of Washington State.
 Portland is the place to be if you have an affinity for marijuana, as Oregon is one of the few states to have legalized it for recreational use.
 Portland is also host to an amazing array of places to hike and explore.
 One day you can head to Mt.
 Hood, then the next day to Columbia River Gorge.

 Why not book a wine tour to make memories you will never forget?

 Portland is also home to Gardens like the Portland Japanese Garden or the International Test Rose Garden.
 Why not go for a romantic outing with that special someone and take them to see some of the 550 varieties of roses that call these Gardens home?